Scheduler internals in Go ↔ Java: how your code is actually executed

 Scheduler is the hidden conductor of your program.
 And in Go, it is a much more active participant than in Java.

 Go builds an illusion: you write synchronous code, but under the hood, everything is asynchronous.
 The scheduler parks, steals tasks, balances the load, manages IO.
-It’s powerful, but it requires understanding.
+This is powerful, but requires understanding.

 Java is more honest: a thread is a thread.
 If it is blocked, it is blocked.
-Yes, there is ForkJoinPool, NIO, but they are not built in as deeply.
+Yes, there is ForkJoinPool, NIO, but they are not built in so deeply.

-If you understand the scheduler, you start to see the invisible: why the code is lagging, where contention is, where the blocks are.
+If you understand the scheduler, you start to see the invisible: why code is stuttering, where contention is, where locks are.
 This is the level where a developer stops being a user of the language and becomes its explorer.

 Go is about massive parallelism.
 Java is about control and maturity.
 And the best result comes when you understand both worlds.